5 Weighted Ab Exercises (10-Minute Abs With Dumbbell)

 Targets: Upper abs, lower abs, obliques, shoulders, glutes and thighs.

-plank and dumbbell pass | abs with weights
+two women performing a plank and dumbbell pass as part of abs with weights

-How To Do A Forearm Plank Dumbbell Pass and Side Plank Toe Touch
+How to Do a Forearm Plank Dumbbell Pass and Side Plank Toe Touch

 3. Keep your right forearm planted on the mat as you open up to the left into a side plank position.